“Be congruent. Be authentic. Be your true self.” —Mahatma Gandhi

 In 2004, I felt a deep longing to attend a 6-month meditation retreat in Canada.
 I was conflicted because it would mean not seeing my 14-year old daughter for half a year.

 I didn’t know what to do.
-One part of me really wanted to go and another part felt guilty—felt I was being selfish.
+One part of me felt a strong pull to go and another part felt guilty—felt I was being selfish.

 I ended up going in the end.
 I will always remember something the head monk said to me when I told him I was feeling guilty about leaving my daughter.